spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/step-engine/step-engine-create-breadcrumb-navigation.md

     public function getBreadcrumbItemTitle()
     {
         /*
-         * Return any string that will represent this step in the breadcrumb.
+         * Return any string that represents this step in the breadcrumb.
          */
         return 'Entry step';
     }